-The term “sophist” is used to refer to a person who argues using premises that he himself knows are false.
+The term “sophist” is used to refer to a person who argues using premises that he himself knows are axiomatically false.
 This person then tries to pass off his nonsense as truth by delivering it using eloquent speech.
 The most extreme of the sophists, claimed to believe that nothing is real, and that the perceived world was merely a hallucination concocted by the non-existent mind of the perceiver.

 Ustadh Abd Al-Qahir Al-Baghdadi briefly responds to the three major ‘schools’ of sophistry in his Usul Al-Deen.
 He writes: